Leucospermum wittebergense

-Leucospermum wittebergense is an evergreen, upright to more or less spreading shrub of ½–1½ m (1⅔–5 ft) high and wide from the family Proteaceae.
+Leucospermum wittebergense is an evergreen, upright to more or less spreading shrub of 0.5–1.5 m (1.7–5 ft) high and wide from the family Proteaceae.
 It has globe-shaped flower heads of about 2 cm (0.8 in) in diameter with initially whitish, later pinkish flowers.
 It has crowded, overlapping, inverted lance-shaped leaves, set at an upward angle and covered in short, dense grey-silvery shaggy hairs.
 From the center of the perianth emerge almost straight styles that jointly give the impression of a pincushion.
 It is called Swartberg pincushion in English.
 The species naturally occurs in the Western Cape province of South Africa.
 It can be found flowering between August and January.